-The controls on the panel itself as described on a separate help page.
+The controls on the Panel itself are described on a separate Panel Help page.

-Panels are created with the Panel Editor, which allows you to place images to represent turnouts, signal heads, sensors, signal masts, trackwork, etc.
+Panels created with the Panel Editor allow you to place images to represent Turnouts, Sensors, Signal Heads, Signal Masts, trackwork, etc.

 If you'd like to see animated clinics that show how each of these things are actually done on the computer screen, please see Dick Bronson's clinics page.